DisilaKarl/Data-science-AI-Portfolio/Deep learning/Guided Practice/README.md

+Steps:

-Steps:1.
-Build a CNN from Scratch
+1. Build a CNN from Scratch
 Objective: Develop a custom Convolutional Neural Network (CNN) architecture tailored for the dataset.
 Steps:
 Design a CNN architecture with layers like Conv2D, MaxPooling2D, Dropout, and Dense.